Design history · Movements

 1919

-Gropius' founding statement, wrapped in Lyonel Feininger's expressionist "Cathedral" woodcut.
-Argued for a unified workshop where architects, painters and sculptors trained together — "the new guild of craftsmen, without the class distinctions that raise an arrogant barrier between craftsman and artist."
+Gropius' founding statement, wrapped in Lyonel Feininger's expressionist woodcut "Cathedral".
+The text argued for a unified workshop where architects, painters and sculptors trained together — "the new guild of craftsmen, without the class distinctions that raise an arrogant barrier between craftsman and artist."
+The cover's medieval Gothic imagery was deliberate: the school was reaching back past the academy to reclaim craft knowledge it believed the industrial revolution had broken.

 Universal typeface (Herbert Bayer)